tensorflow/examples/lite/examples/bert_qa/android/README.md

     [Android Studio](https://developer.android.com/studio/index.html), following
     the instructions on the website.

-*   Android Studio 3.2 or later.
+*   Android Studio 4.2 or above.
-    - Gradle 4.6 or higher.
+    - Gradle 6.7.1 or higher.
     - SDK Build Tools 28.0.3 or higher.

-*   You need an Android device or Android emulator and Android development environment with minimum API 15.
+*   You need an Android device or Android emulator and Android development environment with minimum API 26.

 ### Building